bruslim/bruslim.github.io/_posts/2014-06-30-the-execution-context.md

   }
 };

 {% endhighlight %}

-When JS is about to execute `funcs.push(...)`, JS will need to resolve `funcs`.

-JS will first look into the current context for the identifier `funcs`.
-If it cannot find it, it will look into the parent context.

-In our example, JS will find the `funcs` identifier in the `GlobalContext`.

-When JS encounters the anonymous functions `actual`; it will create a new execution context.
+Next JS will execute the anonymous function `actual()`.
+This creates a new execution context.

 {% highlight js %}

 actualContext0 = {            // I've ended it in 0
   parent: augmentedContext,   // for the first iteration
   variables: {
-    actual: 0
+    actual: 0                 // from arguments
   }
 };

 {% endhighlight %}

+Next JS will resolve for the identifier `funcs`.

+JS will first look into the current context for the identifier `funcs`.
+If it cannot find the identifier, it will switch to the parent context, and repeat its search.

+In our example, JS will find `funcs` in the `GlobalContext`; and `funcs` will refer to that instance.

-JavaScript will repeat the above process for each iteration of the loop, eventually creating the following contexts.
+JS will repeat the above process for each iteration of the loop, eventually creating the following contexts.

 {% highlight js %}